 The Benefits of Attending

-The more open houses you attend, the more experience you’ll have evaluating a house and what condition it’s in.
+- The more open houses you attend, the more experience you’ll have to evaluate a house and what condition it’s in.
 This is your chance to strategically evaluate and make an informed decision.

 During the Tour